mikeramage/aoc2021/README.md

 After a few minutes of consideration I came up with what I thought was a decent enough design.
 Turned out it was, more or less.
 But would Rust let me express it in code in fewer than 4 hours?
 Nope, just one "tut tut - you've borrowed an &&String when *obviously* you need a mut &str, moron" after another.

 Python beckons me down from the ivory tower with its siren call of cheap and filthy simplicity.
 "With me you can just bash out a simple little script that just does the job any way you like.
 I won't criticise.
 I won't judge.
 Come to me.
 You know you want to."
 No, Python, *no*!
 I will satisfy the borrow checker.
 I will satsify the trait bounds.
 I will appease the demands of the compiler.
 I will make clippy happy.
 I will *not* give in to your cheap and superficial charms!
 I will achieve the purity of unsullied Rust or die in the attempt!

+# Day 5
+My solution is, frankly, disgusting.
+I do not recommend reading this code if you value your eyesight or want to keep your lunch down.
+Ironically, the Rust compiler was pretty forgiving this time - maybe it just went off in a supercilious huff when it saw the state of what I was trying to run past it.
+"Yeah, mate, whatever, I'll compile it.
+Just don't ask me to look at your filthy code ever again.
+Ever."
+I couldn't even be bothered to write it in a way that produced an answer to part 1 and part 2 in the same pass.

+But it worked, you hear me!?
+It worked!